in2code-de/luxletter/readme.md

 # Luxletter - Email marketing in TYPO3.
 Send newsletters the easy way.

-Inspired by TYPO3 extension direct_mail - thank you for your work
+Inspired by TYPO3 extension direct_mail - thank to the authors for the great work

 ## Introduction